abpanic/30-Days-Of-React/readMe.md

 In your new branch, you can use files/folders to structure your solutions to daily exercises

+On Windows Machine you will need to install touch cli with following commands before proceeding:

+npm install touch-cli -g

 ```bash
 mkdir -p solutions/day-01 # `-p` helps create nested directories
 touch solutions/day-01/level1.js # touch creates a file
 ```

 ### Commit Exercise Solutions